hamidra/a2alite/README.md

 - **Message** - Immediate replies (`context.message()`)
 - **Task** - Operations with final or pending results (`context.complete(), context.reject(), context.authRequired(), context.inputRequired()`)
-- **Stream** - Long-running operations (`context.stream()`)
+- **Stream** - Long-running operations that stream results and artifacts (`context.stream()`)
-- **Error** - possible A2A erros during execution (e.g. `invalidAgentResponseError()`)
+- **Error** - possible A2A errors during execution (e.g. `invalidAgentResponseError()`)

-### 📋 **AgentExecutionContext** - Rich execution environment
+### 📋 **AgentExecutionContext** - Provided Execution Environment

 The `AgentExecutionContext` provides all necessary tools for processing requests and managing responses.
 It includes methods to create different types of responses, automatically handling the association of context and task IDs.
-This means you don't need to manually track these IDs - they're automatically handled based on the current context and task when using the context's response methods:
+This means you don't need to manually track these IDs, they're automatically handled based on the current context and task when using the context's response methods:

 ```ts
 async execute(context: AgentExecutionContext) {